 Of course, not every Christmas activity needs to have an educational component.
 The point is not to take the season so seriously that every moment is forced to serve an academic purpose.
 While I don’t want to shirk our homeschool studies, it’s equally important to have some Christmas fun simply for the pleasure of it!

 That means we’ve worn Santa hats when we’ve gone on runs through town, cranked silly Christmas songs in the car, and built gingerbread houses out of graham crackers.
-Maybe those things don’t appeal to you, but you’d love to invite the neighbors over for a snowball fight, get creative with Elf on the Shelf antics, or cut out paper snowflakes to tape on your window.
+You might want to invite the neighbors over for a snowball fight, get creative with Elf on the Shelf antics, or cut out paper snowflakes to tape on your window.

 Three Advent Unit Study Kits